kprusa/olsr-simulation/README.md

 ## Summary

-This project uses Go to simulate a simplified version of an OLSR ad-hoc network as defined by [RFC 3626](https://datatracker.ietf.org/doc/html/rfc3626).
+This project uses Go to simulate a simplified version of an OLSR ad hoc network as defined by [RFC 3626](https://datatracker.ietf.org/doc/html/rfc3626).
 For the simulation, each node is run as a goroutine, with an input and output channel.
 A controller is used to facilitate message interchange based on a supplied network topology.